Craigieburn, Victoria: History

 Craigieburn's first people were the Wurundjeri people.

 The suburb takes its name from an old bluestone inn (its site located directly opposite modern day Kingswood Drive) that catered for travellers along the Old Sydney Road.
 The name is derived from the Gaelic word Craigie, meaning craggy and Scots word burn that means stream.

 By 1865, Craigieburn was a small hamlet with a number of farmers, with its surrounding land unsuitable for agriculture.
 Craigieburn Post Office opened on 26 February 1866.

 In 1872, the North East railway line to Seymour opened, with a station at Craigieburn opening in that year.
 The hamlet still remained of little importance, although a recreation hall was built by 1912.
 At that time, fishing and scenery in the Merri Creek (Craigieburn's eastern boundary) was noted.

 In the 1920s, a brick facade near the railway station was erected, intended for a harvester factory which was never completed.
 Post World War II, a primary school opened in 1955, but was moved in 2003 replacing the school at Somerton.
 In 1961, the Hume Highway overpass near the railway station opened, replacing a previous level crossing.

 In 1972, the Hothlyn Corporation started construction of a residential subdivision, marking the start of suburbanisation in Craigieburn.
 Wilmott Park Golf Course (Craigieburn Golf Club) opened in 1974.
-The Craigieburn Plaza Shopping Centre opened in 1975, Craigieburn Leisure Centre (Sports Stadium) opened in 1979, the Reserve Bank's Note Printing Branch in 1980, Mitford Crescent Kindergarten And Maternal Health opened in 1980, Craigieburn Secondary College and Craigieburn South Primary School opened in 1984 but was completed in 1990 and within a few years there was a Catholic primary school, community health centre, several reserves and a public golf course.
+The Craigieburn Plaza Shopping Centre opened in 1975, Craigieburn Leisure Centre (Sports Stadium) opened in 1979, the Reserve Bank's Note Printing Branch in 1980, Mitford Crescent Kindergarten And Maternal Health opened in 1980, Craigieburn Secondary College and Craigieburn South Primary School opened in stages the first one in 1984 and the rest was completed in 1990 and within a few years there was a Catholic primary school, community health centre, several reserves and a public golf course.
 By 1991, the population was over 10,000 due to large housing growth.

 In 2005, the Hume Highway bypassed Craigieburn with the opening of the Craigieburn Bypass.